Board

 Assistant Professor Keri McCrickerd

-Keri McCrickerd, PhD, is a psychologist and research scientist in the Human Development programme at the Singapore Institute for Clinical Sciences (SICS).
+Keri McCrickerd, PhD, is a psychologist and research scientist in the Human Development programme at the A*STAR Institute for Human Development and Potential (A*STAR IHDP).
 Her research centres on the study of appetite and eating behaviours, with projects investigating the role of learning and development in eating behaviours, individual differences in appetite and the design of food-based solutions to support healthy appetite control.

 At CHILD, Keri is involved in the design and testing of community focused strategies to improve appetite and eating self-regulation skills, with a focus on evidence-based and accessible interventions for children, schools and families.